btrplace/scheduler/README.md

 ### API documentation ###

-The javadoc for every version is available as a jar in the repository.
+The javadoc for every version is available as a jar in the repository. the HTML javadoc is available at:

-The javadoc for the last released version is always available at http://www.btrplace.org/apidocs
+* http://www.btrplace.org/apidocs for the last release
+* http://www.btrplace.org/apidocs-next for the next version to release (the code in the `master` branch)

 ### General documentation ###